Chris1320/SetupGuides-Neovim/README.md

 ## Automatic Customization Guide

+**NOTE**: This assumes that you are using APT as your package manager.

 1. Update APT. `sudo apt update`
 2. Install git. `sudo apt install git`
 3. Install Neovim.